HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if: 🎓 known
-  - while
+  - while: 🎓 known
   - do..while
-  - for
+  - for: 🎓 known
   - for..in
   - for..of
   - for await
   - throw
-  - break
+  - break: 👂 heard
-  - continue
+  - continue: 👂 heard
   - import
   - export
   - label